QuadriTimileyin/QuadriTimileyin/README.md

 - 🤔 I’m looking for help with Outstanding project ideas.
 - 📫 How to reach me: Timmyywest007@gmail.com.
 - 😄 Pronouns: TimmyWest, AlphaCode, BaronCody.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the workout very often.

 #### Top Technologies